tigera-solutions/aws-calico-host-micro-segmentation/README.md

 # Getting up and running with Calico Host Micro-segmentation Protection on AWS

+This content was built for free training workshops.

+If you're looking for general docs for Calico, we recommend you start [here](http://docs.projectcalico.org/)

 ## Agenda

 - Calico Host Micro-segmentation Protection deployment considerations